-The directors of the Company (the "Directors") are pleased to present its report together with the audited consolidated financial statements of the Company and its subsidiaries (the "Group") for the year ended 31 March 2021.
+The Directors are pleased to present its report together with the audited consolidated financial statements of the Group for the Reporting Year.

 PRINCIPAL ACTIVITIES

 The principal activity of the Company is investment holding and the provision of management services.
 Details of the principal activities of its subsidiaries are set out in note 35 to the consolidated financial statements.